rockeater73/ai-it-support-lab/README.md

 Outlook mode additionally requires a Microsoft Entra application configured for the Microsoft Graph permissions used by the project.

-Do not commit application credentials or other secrets to the repository.

 ## Why I Built It

 I wanted this project to go beyond sending an IT ticket directly to an LLM and displaying whatever it returned.